Ankitaghavate/Notice.com/README.md

 Navigate to the "View Notices" page.<br>
 All added notices will be displayed with their respective date and time.
 Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.</h4>

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.